mkmat/ETH-Computational-Thinking-Labs/README.md

  Login at https://www.overleaf.com/edu/ethz using your ETH email address.

-### How to: Export Overleaf project to github
+### How to: Export Overleaf project to GitHub

  At Overleaf, switch to the project you want to export.
 Click Menu (top left), then GitHub.
-This will create a new repository at your github.
+This will create a new repository at your GitHub.
 You can choose between private and public.
 Pull GitHub changes to Overleaf: Menu, GitHub.

 ### How to: Import github repository to Overleaf<a href=OverleafImportGitHub></a>